Newborn Prep Guide for Parents

 Before the session please feed your baby just before leaving home.
 If you are traveling more than 45 mins, plan on feeding your baby again once you arrive.
 Please do not let your baby sleep soundly before hand, instead try giving him a bath, letting him kick with only a diaper, or tickle his toes.
 This will hopefully help ensure those squishy, sleepy newborn portraits.

 Having a brief (even an hour) awake period is essential to my workflow.
-A baby who has just slept solidly for 2 or 3 hours prior to photos is not a good candidate for being a sound sleeper and transitioning through poses with no fuss.
+A baby who has just slept solidly for 2 or 3 hours prior to photos is not a good candidate for being a sound sleeper and transitioning from pose to pose, prop to prop.

-It will be at least 80 degrees in my studio space, newborns are simply not able to regulate body temperature and will become chilled very quickly.
+It will be at least 80 degrees in my studio space, newborns are simply not able to regulate body temperature and will become chilled very quickly without body heat transfer.
 For this reason I suggest dressing in removable layers.

 Most sessions last around 2 hours, sometimes a little longer if baby is a light sleeper or hungry!
 Please bring a few extra bottles/formula in case session runs over.